salenakha/ML-Projects/README.md

-# NYU-ML
+# NYU-ML-Projects

-Presented with team “Fish Market: Model and Loss Function Analysis” and “CIFAR10 ResNet Classification” projects.
+Presented with team of five “Fish Market: Model and Loss Function Analysis” and “CIFAR10 ResNet Classification” projects.

-Completed at NYU, July-Aug 2023.
+Completed at NYU Tandon School of ENgineering, July 2023 - Aug 2023.